ablaamim/Kubernetes-Services/NETWORK_ISOLATION.md

 ```
 apiVersion: networking.k8s.io/v1
+# Specifies the Kubernetes API version used for the NetworkPolicy resource.
+# Here, it uses the stable "networking.k8s.io/v1" API.

 kind: NetworkPolicy
+# Declares that this resource is a NetworkPolicy, which is used to control network access.

 metadata:
   name: full-isolation
+  # The name "full-isolation" is an identifier for this policy within the namespace.
   namespace: isolated-ns
+  # The policy is applied to the "isolated-ns" namespace.
+Only pods in this namespace are affected.

 spec:
+  podSelector: {}
-  podSelector: {}  # Apply to all pods in the isolated-ns namespace
+  # An empty podSelector means that this policy applies to all pods in the "isolated-ns" namespace.
+  # If you wanted to target a specific set of pods, you'd provide label selectors here.

   policyTypes:
-    - Ingress  # Controls incoming traffic
+    - Ingress
-    - Egress   # Controls outgoing traffic
+    - Egress
+  # "policyTypes" defines the directions of traffic the policy applies to.
+  # In this case, it controls both incoming (Ingress) and outgoing (Egress) traffic.

-  ingress:
+  ingress: []
-    - from:
-        - namespaceSelector: {}  # Allow traffic only from the same namespace
+  # An empty ingress rule list means no incoming traffic is allowed to the pods.
+  # This effectively isolates the pods from any external (or even intra-namespace) connections.

   egress:
     - to:
         - ipBlock:
-            cidr: 10.43.0.0/16  # Allow access to CoreDNS for DNS resolution
-      ports:
-        - protocol: UDP
-          port: 53
-        - protocol: TCP
-          port: 53
-    - to:
-        - ipBlock:
-            cidr: 0.0.0.0/0  # Allow outbound traffic to the internet
+            cidr: 0.0.0.0/0
-      ports:
-        - protocol: TCP
-          port: 80   # Allow HTTP
-        - protocol: TCP
-          port: 443  # Allow HTTPS
+  # The egress section specifies what outbound connections are permitted.
+  # "ipBlock" with "cidr: 0.0.0.0/0" means that all IP addresses are allowed as destinations.
+  # Because no specific ports are defined, all protocols and ports are permitted for outbound traffic.

 ```

 ### Summury :